SKenzler/react-slider/README.md

 ## About The Project

-A React Slider that enables a user to scroll through a series a record images.
+A React Slider that enables a user to scroll through a series of record images.

 ## Built With